tjaekel/Teesny_4_1/README.md

   (no need for Telnet)<br>
   use QNEthernet and AsyncWebServer: two instances (port 80 and 8080) are working in parallel - DONE
 - a second SPI, a shared SPI (same bus with two PCS/SS signals)

+## Issues
+- 2x AsyncWebServer plus TFTP activated - it seems to crash after a while (half an hour):<br>
+  the MCU reboots